 Our Monthly Underscore

-The DC jam practices an ensemble improv recipe, called the Underscore↗︎, as the jam on the first Sunday of each month.
+The DC jam practices an ensemble improv recipe, called the Underscore↗︎, on the first Sunday of each month.
 We started the practice (in December, 2003) as an experiment.
-The aim was to make the jam more accessible for everyone by providing some Jam-oriented structure.
-It worked.
-It provides an easier glide-path for newcomer to find their way into jamming and helps foster the jam for all, with ease and orientation carrying over to our non-Underscore jam days.
+The aim was to make the jam more accessible for everyone by providing some jam-oriented structure.
+We like how it provides some guidance for newcomers while also fostering an engaging experience for all.
+Even more, we have found that the ease and orientation it fosters carries over to our non-Underscore jam sessions.

-The Underscore's cohesiveness is engendered by people making the whole journey together.
+In particular, the Underscore fosters engagement by people being on the whole journey together.
 The more that we're all on-time and filled-in, the better it works, so please be prompt.

 (Since the Sunday jam became part of the Dance Place adult class curriculum in 2022, the first hour of our non-Underscore sessions is devoted to a class that's led by vetted jam members.
 These classes also support finding your way into the practice.)